 A trip to this African wild haven will satisfy tourists who enjoy the gifts of flora and fauna plus the white beaches that are perfect for a week-long holiday.
 Madagascar is not only about animals, plants, and biodiversity; it is an icon of the beauty of nature.
 Get ready for this trip to safari!

 Established in 1999, the Andringitra National Park is dubbed to be one of the most biodiversity-rich areas in Madagascar.
 It is the home of 100 different species of birds that would amaze you because of their color and will make you realize the innate aesthetic value of the island.
 T

 he Imarivolanitra peak which stands at 2,658 meters is a popular fixture in the park.
 The park is perfect for your binoculars and telephoto lenses for your sightseeing and photo escapades.
 Nothing else beats the bountifulness of nature, capsulated for you to enjoy your Madagascar trip.

 Tsingy de Bemaraha

 Make way for this paradise located on Madagascar’s northwest coast.
 Tsarabanjina will really be the best place for beach lovers.
-The fine white sand is perfect of relaxation and so as the cool water.
-There are hotels in Tsarabanjina with Wi-Fi internet access and air conditioned rooms.
-Getting there means you have to take a short boat trip, but rest assured that it is going to be a very good time for you to relax.
+The fine white sand is perfect for relaxation and so is the cool water.
+There are hotels in Tsarabanjina with Wi-Fi internet access and air-conditioned rooms.
+Getting there means you have to take a short boat trip but rest assured that it is going to be a very good time for you to relax.
 The climate is perfect and so as the accommodation.
 Bring with you your glasses and sun-block lotions and enjoy the view of the beach, like no other.